ngryman/fauda/README.md

 ## Features

-Fauda does three things for you:
+Fauda is an all-in-one library that:

-1. It **loads** your configuration from multiple sources: files, CLI options, and environment variables; giving flexibility to any of your users' workflow.
+1. **loads** options from multiple sources: env vars, CLI options, and configuration files.
-2. It **merges** all sources with the following order of precedence: `environment variables > CLI options > configuration files`.
-2. It **normalizes** your configuration using a JSON schema; abstracting the hard things for you and providing auto-completion to your users.

-Some other benefits that Fauda offers:
+2. **merges** them together in one unified configuration object.
+3. **normalizes** it by validating against a JSON schema and setting default values.

+It offers the following advantages:

-- **One dependency** to load, merge and validate your configuration.
+- **Simple** - a single dependency to load, merge, and validate your configuration.
-- **One reliable source of truth** as a JSON schema.
-- **Support multiple file formats** out of the box such as JSON, YAML, JavaScript, and even Typescript!
+- **Flexible** - multiple file formats support out of the box such as JSON, YAML, JavaScript, and even Typescript!
+- **Reliable** - a unique source of truth defined in a JSON schema.
-- **Generate types** for your Typescript code and configuration files (auto-complete in VSCode).
+- **Typescript friendly** - generated typings for your code and configuration files (bonus: auto-completion in VSCode).
-- **Expand environment variables** in any configuration value.

 ## Getting Started